Options Trading Tick, Best Stock Market Courses In India

 3. Profit Potential: The profit potential for the buyer of a put option is limited to the difference between the strike price and the asset’s price at expiration, minus the premium paid.

-• Straddles and strangles: A straddle is an option trading tick strategy that involves purchasing both a call and a put option trading tick on the same underlying asset with the same strike price and expiration date.
-A strangle is similar to a straddle, but the strike prices of the call and put options trading tick are different.
+• Straddles and strangles: A straddle is an option trading tick strategy that involves purchasing both a call and a put option trading on the same underlying asset with the same strike price and expiration date.
+A strangle is similar to a straddle, but the strike prices of the call and put options trading are different.

-• Vertical spreads: A vertical spread is an option trading tick strategy that involves purchasing one option trading tick and selling another option trading tick with the same underlying asset but different strike prices and/or expiration dates.
+• Vertical spreads: A vertical spread is an option trading strategy that involves purchasing one option trading tick and selling another option trading tick with the same underlying asset but different strike prices and/or expiration dates.

-• Condor spreads: A condor spread is an options trading tick strategy that involves purchasing two options trading tick and selling two other options trading tick with the same underlying asset but different strike prices and/or expiration dates.
+• Condor spreads: A condor spread is an options trading strategy that involves purchasing two options trading and selling two other options trading tick with the same underlying asset but different strike prices and/or expiration dates.

 Leave a Comment